-Casual contacts should monitor for symptoms for 14 days after their last casual contact with the person with COVID-19
+All casual contacts should monitor for symptoms for 14 days after your last casual contact with the person with COVID-19

 Symptoms to look out for include:

 - fever (37.5°C or higher) or history of fever (night sweats, chills)

 - shortness of breath (difficulty breathing).